caketaster/Portfolio-Project-1---still-life/README.md

 A way to link clicking on each image to the form, so that users can click on the image(s) they want to ask about and the form add that image number automatically.

-Fixed menu bar spacing issue
-Updated readme
-Started work on the basic structure of the contact form